 Ann began working with AgeBetter, Inc., as a consultant in early 2004, when Sharing Active Independent Lives (SAIL) was being launched as a Naturally Occurring Retirement Community demonstration project.
 Several years prior, she was an assisted living administrator at Oakwood Village.
 This experience, along with a master’s degree in rehabilitation psychology from UW-Madison, helped immensely in the formation and success of SAIL.
-She has shaped the program into a unique and sustainable community resource for older adults that also takes a leadership role in the national “village movement.”
-In addition to oversight of SAIL, she is spearheading initiatives related to senior affordable housing, training and education for people working with older adults, a locally grown produce and community-based garden program, and more.
-Contact Ann at email@example.com.
+She has helped shape the program into a unique and sustainable community resource for older adults that also takes a leadership role in the national “village movement.”

 Barbara Gessner, a retired nurse, has served on the AgeBetter, Inc., board of directors since 2008 representing Oakwood Village.
 Barbara has been an active SAIL member since inception of the program in 2005.
 She participated in focus groups prior to the formation of SAIL and decided to join since the idea of people helping one another interests her.
 In addition to board and committee work for AgeBetter, Barbara volunteers as a driver for fellow SAIL members and has served on the SAIL Council as its president.